crip-chrome/bookmark-export/README.md

 # bookmark-export

-This extension exports Chrome bookmarks to your API endpoint
+This chrome extension exports Chrome bookmarks to your API endpoint

+Best solution to post your bookmarks is [Crip Bookmark Blog](https://github.com/crip-chrome/bookmark-blog)